LennartEd/Analog-WASD-Keyboard-kmk-pi-pico-rp2040/README.md

 Added module: analog.py which handles the analog key presses.

 Basic variables for the analog keys can be changed in the main code.py file so this file does not have to be touched.

+If you're getting ghost presses when using rapid Trigger use the "maxChangeInVal.py"+ 300 to find a siutable value for your keyboard.

 Pin assignment for analog keys can be done in: code.py -> ana.pins =()